camunda/camunda-docs-manual/content/reference/cmmn11/tasks/decision-task.md

 # Limitations of the Decision Task

-To evaluate a referenced decision the integration of the Camunda DMN engine is used.
+To evaluate a referenced decision, the integration of the Camunda DMN engine is used.
 As a result, only [DMN 1.1] decision tables can be evaluated with a decision task.
 There is no option to integrate with other rule engines.

 # Camunda Extensions